Sublimation (phase transition): Misuse for chemical reaction

-The term sublimation refers to a physical change of state and is not used to describe the transformation of a solid to a gas in a chemical reaction.
+The term sublimation refers specifically to a physical change of state and is not used to describe the transformation of a solid to a gas in a chemical reaction.
 For example, the dissociation on heating of solid ammonium chloride into hydrogen chloride and ammonia is not sublimation but a chemical reaction.
 Similarly the combustion of candles, containing paraffin wax, to carbon dioxide and water vapor is not sublimation but a chemical reaction with oxygen.